ninoseki/mitaka/README.md

 A Chrome Extension which:

-- sends a search query to urlscan.io, PublicWWW and VirusTotal.
+- sends a search query to urlscan.io, PublicWWW and VirusTotal
 - makes a scan on urlscan.io

 via the context menu.